Gabriel Richard: Missionary

-In 1808, Richard established a school for Native American and white children.
-He had the first printing press in Detroit and published a periodical in the French language entitled Essais du Michigan, as well as The Michigan Essay, or Impartial Observer, in 1809.
+Richard commenced the first printing press in Detroit and published a periodical in the French language entitled Essais du Michigan, as well as The Michigan Essay, or Impartial Observer, in 1809.
 He also printed books with the press, including reprints of books.
 He is said to have printed The Child's Spelling Book.
 He had a personal library of 240 books on history, literature, theology, philosophy, law, and science.
 He also had a book of the Gospel of St. John that was printed in Mohawk and English.

 Richard ministered among the Indians of the region and was generally admired by them.
 During the War of 1812, Richard was imprisoned by the British for refusing to swear an oath of allegiance after their capture of Detroit, saying, "I have taken an oath to support the Constitution of the United States and I cannot take another.
 Do with me as you please."
 He was released when the Shawnee chief Tecumseh, despite his hatred for the Americans, refused to fight for the British while Richard was imprisoned.
 The Americans won the war in 1815.

-Treaty of Fort Meigs

-Richard helped negotiate the Treaty of Fort Meigs in which the lands of Native Americans in the Ohio River valley and the lower Great Lakes—including the Odawa, Potawatomi, and Chippewa—were ceded to the United States government.
-Some of the lands became the site of the University of Michigan's campus in Ann Arbor.

-The Catholepistemiad

-Together with Chief Justice Augustus B. Woodward, Richard was a co-founder of the Catholepistemiad (which would later be renamed the University of Michigan), authorized by the legislature in 1817.
-He served as a professor, its vice-president, and a trustee.
-It was first established in Detroit and 20 years later, it was moved to Ann Arbor, Michigan.

-Political career
+In the Treaty of Fort Meigs, signed in 1817, the Indigenous nations ceded their remaining lands within the Ohio territory to the United States.
+In exchange, the Catholic members of the Chippewa, Ottawa, and Potawatomy tribes specifically requested that six sections of land be reserved for the rector of St. Ann's Church for religious purposes and for the "college at Detroit," which is known today as the University of Michigan, where Richard was a founder, to support the education of their children.

 Richard was elected as a nonvoting delegate of the Michigan Territory to the U.S. House of Representatives for the 18th Congress, and was the first Catholic priest to be elected to that body, serving a single term from March 4, 1823, to March 3, 1825.
 He secured the first federal appropriation for the Territorial Road across Michigan's lower peninsula; it was developed as Michigan Avenue, connecting Detroit with Chicago.
 He was an unsuccessful candidate for reelection in 1824 to the Nineteenth Congress.